-The key observation is now that the differentiated traces of queues and stacks can be completely and succinctly specified by observers with a small number of variables.
-We devote the following section to formalize and prove this fact.
+The key observation is now that the differentiated traces of queues and stacks can be specified succinctly by observers with a small number of variables.
+In the case of a FIFO queue, its differentiated traces are precisely those that satisfy the following four properties for all data values $d_1$ and $d_2$ .